quicwg/multipath/draft-ietf-quic-multipath.md

 As the handshake is not changed by this extension, the transport security mechanisms as specified in {{QUIC-TLS}}, such as encryption key exchange and peer authentication, remain unchanged as well and the respective security considerations in {{QUIC-TLS}} applied unaltered.
+Note that sepcficially also the limits as discussed on Appendix B of {{QUIC-TLS}}
+are unconfined valid and apply to all packets sent on any path.
+Further note, that with the use of this extension multiple nonces can be in use simulanteously, which need to be considered when tracking these limits and for key updates.

-This specification changes the AEAD calculation by using the path identifier as part of AEAD encryption nonce (see {{multipath-aead}}).
+Respectively, this specification changes the AEAD calculation by using the path identifier as part of AEAD encryption nonce (see {{multipath-aead}}).
 To ensure a unique nonce, path identifiers are limited to 32 bits and cannot be reused for another path in the same connection.